comagnan/cv/english.md

 ## About me

 Software, for me, isn't just about work.
 I'm always tinkering on *something* at any given time.

-Currently, that something is a puzzle-adventure game!
+Currently, that something is a puzzle-adventure game made in C#!

 <br>